The Flowerhorn Cichlid is a fish like no other.

 You should avoid keeping them with:

-The Flowerhorn Cichlid is a healthy fish but they struggle in poor quality water conditions.
+The Flowerhorn Cichlid is a healthy fish but they struggle in poor water conditions.

 The biggest concern is a disease called hole-in-the-head (HITH) or head and lateral line erosion (HLLE).
-This is caused from bacterial parasites in poor quality water and the presence of activated carbon.
+This is caused by bacterial parasites in poor quality water and the presence of activated carbon.

 Fish with this disease will develop small holes on their head or lateral line and potentially their fins too.

 To treat this disease you need to get rid of all activated carbon in the tank (through large percentage water changes) and give them medication too.